 2. Cyberith Virtualizer ELITE 2

-Cyberith Virtualizer ELITE 2 is a second-generation omnidirectional VR treadmill that allows users to walk 360-degree positions around virtual environments.
+Cyberith Virtualizer ELITE 2 is a second-generation omnidirectional VR treadmill that allows users to walk in 360-degree directions around virtual environments.

-They can walk, jump, crouch, jump, and even sit with it.
-Low latency and a wide range of movement are guaranteed by the fully integrated optical sensor system.
+VR players can walk, jump, crouch, jump, and even sit with it.
+The fully integrated optical sensor system ensures low latency and a wide range of movement.

-Furthermore, the company makes its software development kit (SDK) available to third-party developers to customize the VR treadmill for their own virtual reality applications.
+Furthermore, the company makes its software development kit (SDK) available to third-party developers to customize the VR treadmill for their own VR applications.

-A rounded sensor platform, a moving body limiter for securing a user, an arch for attaching a VR headset, and three base pillars make up the package.
+This package includes a rounded sensor platform, a moving body limiter, an arch for attaching a VR headset, and three base pillars.
+These pillars use sensors to track the user’s foot movements and their location.

 The Cyberith Virtualizer is smaller than the Omni in size.
 The whole rig is more moveable than most other VR-running platforms due to the smaller podium.

-One of the reasons why some people prefer Cyberith to Virtuix Omni is because of this.
+For this reason, some people prefer Cyberith over Virtuix Omni.
 Since there is no bulk shipping, there is currently no official price.

 3. Kat Walk Mini

-Kat Walk Mini is designed for people who are 140 cm to 195 cm tall and weigh up to 130 kg.
-The VR treadmill is compatible with popular virtual reality head-mounted displays (HMDs) such as HTC Vive, Playstation VR, Oculus Rift, and Windows Mixed Reality because it was designed to be an independent universal controller.
+Kat Walk Mini is designed for people who are 140 to 195 cm tall and weigh up to 130 kg.
+Since the VR treadmill was designed as an independent universal controller, it is compatible with popular VR head-mounted displays (HMDs) such as HTC Vive, Playstation VR, Oculus Rift, and Windows Mixed Reality.

-This treadmill’s walking motion is the polar opposite of Cyberith.
+Compared to Cyberith, this Consumer treadmill has a completely opposite walking motion.
 Since it does not use the gliding effect, you can have a more realistic and immersive experience in the Virtual World.
+Similar to the Omni, this treadmill comes with special shoes that allow users to interact with the rig.

 Kat Walk Mini uses a shock-absorbing base plate to shield the user’s knees.
-To ensure a sufficient level of operation for VR driving experiences, the vendor is currently working on a special retractable seat that will allow for longer play sessions.
+Currently, the vendor is in the process of developing a special retractable seat that will allow for longer VR driving experiences.

 Also, the company offers a publicly accessible software development kit (SDK) that allows game developers to easily incorporate their games and virtual reality applications into Kat Walk Mini.